CIP43R/dnd-ciphers-multiverse/classes/Medic.md

 - (a) A medkit or (b) a defibrillator

 ### Vocation
 At 1st level, you can choose a medical vocation.
 Your choice grants you skills and proficiencies to cure different types of diseases and wounds that would require medical profession.
+You are able to use medical items without having to take Medicine checks.
 With higher levels, the chosen vocation improves, granting other features or advantages (see [[Medic#Vocation mastery|vocation mastery]]).
 All the skills and knowledge for Vocation can only be applied to species you know.

 - **Surgeon:** Grants you a surgeon kit.
 You are able to treat inner and outer wounds using surgical equipment and precision.
 - **Splicer:** Instead of choosing the path of a reknown doctor, you decided to dive deep into the shady arts of body hacking.
 You can implant and remove body modifications.